 Root of the Branch - Each branch conceptually has a single schema component at its root which is an element, sequence, choice or group reference.
 This component is known as the Root of the Branch

-The Root of the Branch MUST NOT be optional.
-That is XSD minOccurs MUST BE greater than zero.
+The Root of the Branch must not be optional.
+That is XSD minOccurs must be greater than zero.

 A choice that declares no branches in the DFDL schema is a Schema Definition Error.